COR 520: Ethics and Moral Leadership

 NUR 640: Evidence Based Teaching Practices

-This course includes a practicum experience in nursing education or administration roles and settings.
-Students will demonstrate advanced knowledge and skill in working with technology enriched pedagogical or management methods and apply current evidence-based practices within nursing education or administration practice.
-The student will recognize the influence of teaching or leadership/management styles, interpersonal interactions, professional communication and cultural contexts on quality outcomes in the relevant practices settings.
-This course requires approximately 100-hours in a practicum experience with a current nurse administrator(s) or educator(s).
+This course includes a practicum experience in nursing informatics, education or administration.
+Students will demonstrate advanced knowledge and skill in working with technology enriched pedagogical, management or informatics methods and apply current evidence-based practices within nursing education, administration or informatics practice.
+The student will recognize the influence of teaching, leadership/management styles, healthcare informatics, information systems, interpersonal interactions, professional communication and cultural contexts on quality outcomes in the relevant practice setting.
+This course requires approximately 100-hours in a practicum experience with a current nurse informatics(s), administrator(s) or educator(s).

 NUR 651: Nursing Educator Role Synth: Capstone

 The Nursing Education Capstone Course reflects a culmination in advanced education to synthesize knowledge and skills acquired throughout the MSN Program.
 The Capstone is a faculty guided scholarly project.
 It provides evidence of students' critical thinking and ability to translate research into practice on clinical health care topics essential to the nurse educator role.
 This course requires approximately 100 hours to complete the project.
 Course is taken in the final 12 credits of the MSN program.

 The Nursing Leadership and Healthcare Administration Capstone Course reflects a culmination in advanced education to synthesize knowledge and skills acquired throughout the MSN Program.
 The Capstone is a faculty guided scholarly project.
 It provides evidence of students' critical thinking and ability to translate research into practice on nursing management and leadership within an organization.
 This course requires approximately 100 hours to complete the project.